Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 UX winner: Bitwarden

-Bitwarden (5/5)Bitwarden’s desktop, browser, and mobile apps each have a clean, user-friendly UX that makes navigation easy.
+Bitwarden (5.0)Bitwarden’s desktop, browser, and mobile apps each have a clean, user-friendly UX that makes navigation easy.

-Dashlane (4.75/5)A clean, visually appealing interface — almost no one will be left wondering how to use Dashlane.
+Dashlane (4.7)A clean, visually appealing interface — almost no one will be left wondering how to use Dashlane.

 Bitwarden’s desktop, browser, and mobile apps each have a clean, user-friendly interface that makes navigation easy and understandable.
-I found Bitwarden’s desktop app for Mac to be especially minimalistic (in the best way possible).
+I found Bitwarden’s desktop app for Mac to be especially clean and easy to use.
 Adding and editing vault items is a breeze.

 #